Frequently Asked Questions About Adoption

 Adoption is a legal process which permanently gives parental rights to adoptive parents.
 Adoption means taking a child into your home as a permanent family member.
 It means caring for and guiding children through their growing years and giving them the love and understanding they need to develop their full potential.

 2. How do agency adoptions, independent adoptions, and intercountry adoptions differ?

-In an agency adoption, a public or licensed private adoption agency or a CDSS adoptions regional or field office places the child for adoption.
+In an agency adoption, a public or licensed private adoption agency or a CDSS adoptions regional office places the child for adoption.
 The birth parent's parental rights are terminated either by court order or by the filing of a relinquishment.
 The adoption agency becomes legally responsible for the care, custody and control of the child.
 The agency studies and approves adoptive applicants before placing a child in their home for adoption, then supervises the placement for six or more months before the court approves the adoption.